-Alfre Woodard (Star Trek: First Contact, 12 Years A Slave, Captain America: Civil War) gives a career defining turn in Clemency, Chinonye Chukwu’s beautifully understated drama about a death row warden who begins to question her profession after witnessing a botched execution.
+Alfre Woodard (Star Trek: First Contact, 12 Years A Slave, Captain America: Civil War) gives a career defining turn in Clemency, Chinonye Chukwu’s beautifully understated drama about a death row warden who begins to question her profession.

 Years of carrying out death row executions are starting to take a toll on prison warden Bernadine Williams (Alfre Woodard).
 Although confident that she has carried out her job to the best of her ability for years, Bernadine’s whole existence starts to unravel when a routine execution goes horribly wrong, resulting in the prisoner suffering a painful and undignified death in front of horrified witnesses and prison staff.